 – Ephesians 5:15-17

 The weather was unbearably hot, and I was on my way to the grocery store for milk when I saw him, walking with strength and confidence in his stride.
 He was wearing a black apron… the same black apron they wear at the grocery store to which I was going.
 I didn’t really think about it when I pulled over and waited for him to walk past the van.

 “No ma’am.
 I am walking to my friend’s house so he can give me a ride to work at Steak & Shake.”

 “Well, it’s much too hot to be walking.
 Would you like a ride?”

-The only other time I had offered a person a ride, it had been a lady and Bill was with me.
+The only other time I had offered a person a ride, it had been a lady and my husband was with me.
 Both of us were shocked that we had been so brave, and I had promised him that I would never offer a ride to a stranger without him with me.
 I actually told this to the young man in my passenger seat.